Durum wheat: Uses

 Commercially produced dry pasta, or pasta secca, is made almost exclusively from durum semolina.
-Most home-made fresh pastas also use durum or a combination of soft and hard wheats.
-Its hardness makes it favorable for semolina and pasta and less practical for flour, which requires more work than with hexaploid wheats such as common bread wheats.
+Most homemade fresh pastas also use durum or a combination of soft and hard wheats.
+Its hardness makes it favorable for semolina and pasta and less practical for flour, which requires more work to mill than with hexaploid wheats such as common bread wheats.

 Husked but unground, or coarsely ground, it is used to produce the semolina in the couscous of North Africa and the Levant.
-It is also used for Levantine dishes such as tabbouleh, kashk, kibbeh, bitfun and the bulgur for pilafs.
-In North African cuisine and Levantine cuisine, it forms the basis of many soups, gruels, stuffings, puddings and pastries.
+It is also used for Levantine dishes such as tabbouleh, kashk, kibbeh, bitfun, and the bulgur for pilafs.
+In North African and Levantine cuisines, it forms the basis of many soups, gruels, stuffings, puddings, and pastries.
 When ground as fine as flour, it is used for making bread.
-In the Middle East, it is used for flat round breads, and in Europe and elsewhere, it can be used for pizza or torte.
+In the Middle East, it is used for flat, round breads, and in Europe and elsewhere, it can be used for pizza or torte.
+In South Asia, Bombay rava is used widely for puddings and flatbreads.

 The use of wheat to produce pasta was described as early as the 10th century by Ibn Wahshīya of Cairo.
 The North Africans called the product itrīya, from which Italian sources derived the term tria (or aletría in the case of Spanish sources) during the 15th century.